Frequently Asked Questions

 Every week, Xavier processes refunds for students who have overpayments/a credit balance on their bursar account.
-Make your refund preferences through the BankMobile website www.refundselection.com using the instructions that were sent to you in the bright green envelope from BankMobile.
+Select your refund preference through BankMobile.
+For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices/.

 If your hold is due to an outstanding account balance, you can make a payment online.

 Learn more about Holds and Cancellations.

 Health insurance is automatically charged to all full-time undergraduates' bursar accounts in the Fall semester.
 All full-time undergraduates must be covered by a major medical health insurance policy.
-If the student is covered by their own/parent's insurance, then this charge can be waived by proof of insurance, which can be done online here after July 2nd.
+If the student is covered by their own/parent's insurance, then this charge can be waived by proof of insurance.
 If the student is unable to prove that they have health insurance, then the Xavier insurance will cover the student for the school year.

-There are some other important dates and deadlines related to the Health Insurance waiver process so for more information, click here.
+There are some other important dates and deadlines related to the Health Insurance waiver process click here so for more information.

 A college education represents a substantial investment of both time and money.
 At Xavier, we are concerned for any student who might suffer a serious illness or accident and has the need to take a medical leave before the semester is completed.
 Xavier has made available a Tuition Refund Plan (TRP), a tuition insurance policy, to minimize the risk of financial loss in the case of withdrawal for medical or mental health reasons.
 The insurance will cover up to 85% of the tuition and mandatory fees (the insurance does not cover room or board).
 Every undergraduate and graduate student will be charged for this insurance prior to the start of the Fall and Spring semesters.
 If the student doesn't want this coverage, they must visit www.tuitionprotection.com/xavier before midnight on the Sunday following the first day of classes for that semester or the charge will remain on the student's bursar account.
 The insurance is offered through Dewar, LLC.
 For more information, contact Dewar at 617-774-1555.

 Bursar account information is located on the "Pay Bill" section of the Student Hub.
 There you will find